tsdat/tsdat/docs/source/tutorials/pipeline_customization.rst

 |

-And then we update the quality.yaml file and replace the custom input with our most recent code.
+8. We then update the quality.yaml file and replace the custom input with our most recent code.
 We'll continue to use ``CheckMissing`` and ``RecordQualityResults`` here.

-Note, you will need to remove the `Remove missing datapoints` (any block with ``RemoveFailedValues``) QC block for interpolation to function.
+Note, you will need to remove the `Remove missing datapoints` QC block (the first block with ``RemoveFailedValues``) for interpolation to function.
+If running multiple QC tests, you will want to make sure they aren't overwriting each other.

 .. code-block:: yaml